Princes Motorway: Albion Park Rail Bypass

-At the southern end, the Princes Motorway was extended to Oak Flats via a 9.8 km bypass of Albion Park Rail.
-The bypass completed the 'missing link' in the four-lane road between Sydney and Berry (currently being extended to Bomaderry).

-The bypass was constructed on a corridor which was identified by the Roads and Traffic Authority in a study in the mid 1990s.
+At the southern end, Princes Motorway was extended to Oak Flats via a 9.8 km bypass of Albion Park Rail.
+The bypass completed the 'missing link' in the four-lane road between Sydney and Berry (since extended to Bomaderry/Nowra), and was constructed on a corridor which was identified by the Roads & Traffic Authority in a study in the mid 1990s.
 In 2013, Roads and Maritime Services (successor to the RTA) confirmed the reserved corridor to be suitable for the bypass.

 The bypass was completed on 9 October 2021, several months ahead of schedule.
 The section of the bypass between Yallah and the Illawarra Highway (Terry Street) interchange was opened to traffic in May 2021.
 The northbound carriageway of the remainder of the bypass (ie north from the New Lake Entrance Road interchange to the Illawarra Highway interchange) opened to traffic on 7 August 2021.
 The remainder of the southbound carriageway was opened to traffic on 9 October 2021, thereby completing the bypass.